742 Jon M. Huntsman Hall

 Research Interests: competitive strategy, optimizing channel contracts, pricing, private labels, retailing, sales promotions and coupons

-Professor Jagmohan S. Raju is the Joseph J. Aresty Professor and Director of the Wharton-Indian School of Business Program.
-He serves as the Vice Dean of the Wharton Executive Education program.
+Professor Jagmohan S. Raju is the Joseph J. Aresty Professor and Director of the Wharton-Indian School of Business Program and served as Executive Education’s Vice Dean for nearly six years.
 Professor Raju is internationally known for his research on pricing strategies, coupon programs, managing private labels and sales force compensation.
 He consults extensively with companies around the world including Wyeth Pharmaceuticals, Medtronic, Warner Home Video, and Johnson and Johnson on designing pricing strategies and developing launch plans for new products.

 In a recent research project, Professor Raju and his coauthors examine the benefits and consequences of category management for retailers pointing out what categories are most suitable for this practice.